Denny Gropper

-Denny Gropper (or Danny Gruper, דני גרופר; born 16 March 1999) is an Israeli professional footballer who plays as a left-back for the Israel national football team.
+Denny Gropper (or Danny Gruper, דני גרופר; born 16 March 1999) is an Israeli professional footballer who plays as a left-back for Maccabi Tel Aviv and the Israel national team.

 Early life

 Gruper was born in Haifa, Israel, to a family of Ashkenazi Jewish descent.
-His uncle is Israeli former international footballer Ronny Rosenthal.
+His maternal uncle is Israeli former international footballer Ronny Rosenthal.

 Club career

 Gropper joined the Maccabi Haifa youth department as a child.
 In 2015 he moved to the youth departments of Hapoel Haifa and Ironi Nesher.
 In 2018 he first appeared in a senior team when he signed for one season at Hapoel Afula, where he impressed with a breakout season when he scored 4 goals in 30 league games in the National League.

 In May 2019 he signed for three seasons at the Israeli Hapoel Tel Aviv club.
 In March 2022 Gropper signed a contract with Bulgarian champions Ludogorets Razgrad.